 This program is not currently accepting new students.

-This certificate is designed to provide the entry level manufacturing technician or CNC operator with the basic knowledge of machining operations using traditional machine tools and basic CNC programming and CNC machine operation.
-Included are courses in related shop mathematics and engineering drawing interpretation.
-The laboratory component of the machining courses will provide the student with hands-on activities on actual machines in the machine shop and the CNC lab.
-The graduate of this certificate program will have a basic understanding of advanced manufacturing operations and may be able to be hired for entry level traditional machining or CNC machining operations.
-This certificate is offered evenings only.
+This certificate provides the entry-level manufacturing technician or CNC operator with basic knowledge of machining operations using traditional machine tools and basic CNC programming/machine operation.
+Courses include shop mathematics and engineering drawing interpretation.
+The lab component offers hands-on activities in the machine shop and the CNC lab.
+This program is financial aid-eligible.

 |MATH 120C||Quantitative Reasoning||4||0||4|

-- The ability to read and interpret basic engineering drawings typically used in the manufacturing industry.
+- The ability to read and interpret engineering drawings typically used in the manufacturing industry

-- Understanding of basic machining operations including turning, milling, drilling, grinding, and sawing, and knowing the various types of machines to accomplish these processes.
+- An understanding of machining operations and the various machines used to accomplish these processes

-- Basic CNC machine operation including tool offsets, work offsets, and G-code programming fundamentals.
+- CNC machine operation including tool offsets, work offsets, and G-code programming fundamentals

-- A basic working knowledge of materials, including cutting tools and work piece materials and their interaction.
+- A working knowledge of materials, including cutting tools and workpiece materials, and their interactions